rrrcode9-golang-util/configmanager/readme.md

+## A simple configmanager program for assigning values to variables from a custom config file | Golang

 This program `configmanager` reads a configuration file (*.conf) and assigns values to a struct defined by the user.
 This comes in handy when you want to assign some variables in golang program from a custom configuration file.
 The process is simple: import `configmanager`, create your struct with **exported** fields, create a `*.conf` file or a `default.conf` file in PWD, define the variables in the config file, pass the struct reference to `AssignConfiguration` method in `configmanager`; you are good to go.

 ### Configuration File Format